South Asia Chapter

 Please write to the chapter at [email protected] to join or for more information or if you have any questions.
 Please follow APT South Asia Chapter on Facebook and Instagram for updates on chapter activities and to stay in touch.

-For additional information about the South Asia Chapter, please reach out to one of the following Interim Board members:
+For additional information about the South Asia Chapter, please visit their website and/or reach out to one of the following Interim Board members:

 Our Events